3dcitydb/3dcitydb-docs/source/impexp/export.rst

 settings made for the simple filters to an XML query representation.
 The results of both actions can therefore be used as starting point for defining your own query expression.
-The *validate query* button |validate_query_icon| [2] performs a validation of the query entered in [1] and prints the validation report to the console window.
+The *validate query* button |validate_query_icon| performs a validation of the query entered in [1] and prints the validation report to the console window.
 Only valid query expressions are accepted by the export operation.
+Finally, the *generate SQL* button |query_to_sql_icon| translates the XML query to a SQL ``SELECT`` statement that you can directly copy and use with a database client.
+Note that you must first connect to a 3DCityDB instance before you can create the SQL expression.

 The *Simpe filter* button [3] takes you back to the simple filter dialog.

 .. note::
   You can also use an external XML editor to write query expressions.